We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Although Shopify has been designed to facilitate this in as easy a way as possible, if you’re new to web design, there is still a fair bit to learn.

-When you sell on Etsy, you are rather limited in terms of how you can present your business.
+When you sell on Etsy, there are limits to how you can present your business online.
 You can add a logo and a banner to your storefront — but that’s more or less it.

 Now, because Etsy users expect a certain type of look and feel, this is probably a good thing — moving too far away from the Etsy shopping experience would probably have a negative effect on sales.